What is Addison’s disease?

 How can CBD help?

 While it’s rare, Addison’s disease shares many characteristics with other conditions or disorders which have been attenuated with CBD.
 CBD inhibits the inflammatory autoimmune reaction that initiates Addison’s disease.
 However, Addison’s doesn’t usually become symptomatic until more than 90% of the adrenal cortex has become nonfunctional.
-For this reason, CBD may help to prevent primary adrenal insufficiency with as much or more efficacy than it can ease the symptoms once the disease has progressed.
+For this reason, CBD hemp oil may help to prevent primary adrenal insufficiency with as much or more efficacy than it can ease the symptoms once the disease has progressed.